xak2000/nomad/website/source/api/json-jobs.html.md

 	 - `PortLabel`: Specifies the label of the port on which the check will be performed.
 Note this is the _label_ of the port and not the port number unless `AddressMode: "driver"`.
-The port label must match one defined in the Network stanza.
+The port label must match one defined in the Network block.
 If a port value was declared on the `Service`, this will inherit from that value if not supplied.
 If supplied, this value takes precedence over the `Service.PortLabel` value.
 This is useful for services which operate on multiple ports.